Cuboid syndrome

-Cuboid syndrome or cuboid subluxation describes a condition that results from subtle injury to the calcaneocuboid joint and ligaments in the vicinity of the cuboid bone, one of seven tarsal bones of the human foot.
+Cuboid syndrome or cuboid subluxation is a condition that results from subtle injury to the calcaneocuboid joint and ligaments in the vicinity of the cuboid bone, one of seven tarsal bones of the human foot.

 This condition often manifests in the form of lateral (little toe side) foot pain and sometimes general foot weakness.
 Cuboid syndrome, which is relatively common but not well defined or recognized, is known by many other names, including lateral plantar neuritis, cuboid fault syndrome, peroneal cuboid syndrome, dropped cuboid, locked cuboid and subluxed cuboid.

 Signs and symptoms

 A patient with cuboid syndrome usually seeks medical advice and attention complaining of pain, discomfort, or weakness along the lateral aspect of the foot between the fourth and fifth metatarsals and the calcaneocuboid joint.
 The pain may radiate throughout the foot.
 Tenderness may be elicited over the tendon of the peroneus longus muscle and an antalgic gait may be observed.
 The pain may be observed in a controlled environment by standing on the toes or rolling the arches of the foot, as these motions tend to exercise the foot's calcaneocuboid joint and ligament, which are characteristically strained in a patient suffering from cuboid syndrome.

 Also, the pain may come on suddenly or it may develop gradually and persist over time.

 Sometimes the pain is intermittent, subsiding partially or completely for a period of time before returning again.